LukeGrahamLandry/franca/devlog.md

+## (Jun 6)

+- just had to remove is_unit check on arg in c::declare because now there's the indirect return address sometimes.

 ## (Jun 3)

 my painful bug was about dropping a stack slot after dup-ing it so it got reused for another variable.